 Because users expect their smart TV to run on the slower side while on the web anyway, it is even more imperative that you use an application that will provide the best web browsing experience your TV can offer.
-The following is a list of what we found are users’ favorite web browsing apps to use on their smart TV:
+The following is a list of what we found are users’ favorite TV web browsing apps to use on their smart TV:

 Most importantly, you can easily download the Puffin TV Browser directly from your Android TV’s Play Store, eliminating sideloading issues.

 When we talk about web browsers, Google Chrome is a force to be reckoned with.
-Unfortunately, there is no dedicated Chrome version for smart TVs nor is it available on your android play store app.
+Unfortunately, there is no dedicated Chrome version for smart TVs, nor is it available on your android play store app.

 To use it, you’ll need to sideload the Chrome browser to work with your smart TV.
 In fact, the user interface is much like the mobile version, which is one of its downsides.

 Just like the Chrome browser, there isn’t any specialized Firefox browser version for smart TVs.
-However, you can sideload Firefox with your TV and access several browser extensions.
+However, you can sideload Firefox with your smart TV and access several browser extensions.
 A good example is the uBlock extension that allows you to block ads while surfing the web.

 Also, you can sync your mobile browser history and bookmarks with your smart TV Firefox browser for greater access.
 The user interface is like the mobile version, which may affect your user experience.

 This is one of the most patronized web browser apps for smart TVs.
-Initially, it was developed to cater specifically for Samsung Android TVs but has since adapted to work with other smart TV brands.
+Initially, it was developed to cater specifically to Samsung Android TVs but has since adapted to work with other smart TV brands.

 The Samsung Internet Browser for smart TVs offers a list of dedicated ad-blockers, a high contrast mode, and allows you to adjust text size.
 It also includes privacy and security extensions that give you a secure browsing experience.

 There are dozens of web browser apps for your smart TV available for free.
-While surfing the web through a smart TV may not deliver the same seamless experience as a computer, there’s no denying that you’ll get a better screen quality and with a generous display.
+While surfing the web through a smart TV may not deliver the same seamless experience as a computer, there’s no denying that you’ll get a better screen quality and a generous display.